 1999 AIME Problem 8

-Below is the professionally curated solution for Problem 8 of the 1999 AIME, from LIVE by Po-Shen Loh.
+Attempt Problem 8 of the 1999 AIME below, then check your answer against the professionally curated solution from LIVE by Po-Shen Loh.
 You can also try the full timed exam, view all 1999 AIME solutions, or check the answer key.

 Concepts:area ratiosimilaritycasework